 Understanding Complementary Colors

-Colors that oppose each other on a color wheel are known as complementary colors.
-They create a striking contrast when together in a design or artwork.
-For any decorator or designer, understanding this is essential.
-Matching complementary colors however, is not as easy as it may seem.
-A wrong combination can ruin the aesthetic.
+Colors that are opposite each other on a color wheel are referred to as complementary colors.
+When used together in a design or artwork, they produce a vivid contrast.
+It’s crucial for any decorator or designer to grasp this concept.
+However, pairing complementary colors correctly is more challenging than it appears.
+An incorrect combination can disrupt the aesthetic.

 To use complementary colors effectively in your design, it’s important to understand primary and secondary complements.
 This can differ depending on whether you use subtractive or additive color mixing.